Old Topic, New View:

 Yes, that is “Requirements” gathering.

-There are right tools available to gather requirements now.
+There are the right tools available to gather requirements now.
 But the human touch on the work is never changed.
-Well-documented requirements indicate the half built product.
+Well-documented requirements indicate the half-built product.

-Here are some helpful tips that can be used to gather requirements for a software product:-
+Here are some helpful tips that can be used to gather product requirements for a software project:-

 1) Product owner Cooperation:

 First of all, all great development experience starts with this one.
-The product owner should accept the fact on the importance of documenting the requirements.
-Time bound discussions which converted into black & white documents are the foundation for the success.
+The product owner should accept the fact of the importance of documenting the requirements.
+Time-bound discussions which converted into black & white documents are the foundation for success.
 The time spent on this requirements document will never go redundant.
-The mutual trust and cooperation are very critical.
+Mutual trust and cooperation are very critical.

 2) Right Tool: